 Spring is on its way here, and with that comes Easter and Memorial Day and summer bbqs.
 All reasons to get together, party, and eat yummy food.
-Which means you need to step up your party food game and I have just the dip for you.
+Which means you need to step up your party food game and I have just the recipe for you.

-A while back I was in the mood to work on some Greek meze recipes and one of my ideas to try was a spicy Greek dip.
+A while back I was in the mood to work on some meze recipes and one of my ideas to try was a spicy Greek dip.
 I figured it would be easy – get some feta, olive oil, banana peppers, and garlic.
 Whir it all together and done!
 Not so much. 🙁

 It turns out that the perfect dip has equal amounts of feta and yogurt to provide the balance of creamy, tangy, and salty; one pickled jalapeno plus some of the pickling juice for spice and extra tang; and a little garlic and olive oil to round things out.